Hong Kong MTR, Hong Kong

 Working to review and improve the way the MTR Corporation manages its railway infrastructure projects

-Carrying around 5.9 million passengers on an average weekday, the Hong Kong railway system operated by MTR Corporation (MTRC) is considered as one of the world’s best urban railway systems in view of its cleanliness, ease of use, safety and reliability.
+Carrying around 5.9 million passengers on an average weekday, the Hong Kong railway system operated by MTR Corporation (MTRC) is considered one of the world’s best urban railway systems in view of its cleanliness, ease of use, safety and reliability.

 Key information